 |Connectivity||3× USB-C, Audio Jack|

 The keyboard is very comfortable to type on.
 Keys have a bit too short travel, which is expected from a device this thin.
 The glass-made touchpad is precise and pleasant to use, with a large enough surface.
 The 4K IPS display features incredible brightness levels along with excellent contrast.
-Colors are richly saturated with wide color gamut.
+Colors are richly saturated with a wide color gamut.

 Core i7-8565u combined with 16GB of RAM is enough for virtually any usage scenario.
 You can watch videos.
-You can use Microsoft Office, but also work in demanding applications without issues.
+You can use Microsoft Office but also work in demanding applications without issues.
 The 512GB SSD could become an issue later on.
 Luckily, the SSD is replicable.
 The battery could prove an issue.
 It offers up to five hours of usage under moderate load.
 Those who want a longer battery life could opt for a 1080p version of the IdeaPad S940.

 Overall, the IdeaPad S940 is a stunningly beautiful ultrabook.
 It features an amazing display and a great keyboard.
 It packs enough force to tackle any usage scenario.
 Its main issues are lackluster battery life and somewhat small storage space.